IN THE SPOTLIGHT

 Biggest News in Early-Stage Lung Cancer Research from WCLC 2025

-Read time: 2 minutes.
 The annual World Conference on Lung Cancer (WCLC), organized by the International Association for the Study of Lung Cancer, is the largest global meeting dedicated to lung cancer research.
 WCLC 2025 showcased several important studies that focused on treating resectable (surgically removable) non-small cell lung cancer (NSCLC).
-Several studies showed that giving patients immunotherapy (treatments that leverage the body’s natural immune system to fight cancer)…
+Several studies showed that giving patients immunotherapy (treatments that leverage the body’s natural immune system to fight cancer) around the time of surgery…

 6 Tips for Managing Scanxiety